We’re now running a limited phone service. Our call centre is open Monday to Friday, from 9am to 5pm.

 What is the Warm Home Discount Scheme?

 The Warm Home Discount is a government scheme that gives extra help to people struggling with their energy bills.
-The scheme means that, if you're getting Pension Credit or are a low-income household, you could qualify for a one-off discount of £140 on your electricity bill, usually made between October and March.
-This doesn't affect your Cold Weather Payment or Winter Fuel Payment.
+The scheme means that, if you are getting Pension Credit or are a low-income household, you could qualify for a one-off discount of £140 on your electricity bill, usually made between October and March.
+This does not affect your Cold Weather Payment or Winter Fuel Payment.

 RAM Energy are part of the Warm Home Discount Scheme for the Core Group.
 This scheme is only mandatory for energy suppliers to offer once they reach a customer base of 250,000.